-In addition to the three different podcast players, we also offer the Fusebox Transcripts plugin (both Fusebox Pro and Fusebox Free subscriptions get access to our transcript plugin).
-Fusebox Transcripts is not a transcription service (like Temi or Rev), but a way to showcase your transcribed episodes to allow for better accessibility and SEO for your podcast episodes.
+In addition to the three different podcast players, we also offer the Fusebox Transcript plugin (both Fusebox Pro and Fusebox Free subscriptions get access to our transcript plugin).
+Fusebox Transcript is not a transcription service (like Temi or Rev), but a way to showcase your transcribed episodes to allow for better accessibility and SEO for your podcast episodes.

-Here's a screenshot of the Fusebox Transcripts plugin:
+Here's a screenshot of the Fusebox Transcript plugin:

-Now that you understand the differences between the Fusebox players and got a peek at Fusebox Transcripts, let's move onto Getting Started #4!
+Now that you understand the differences between the Fusebox players and got a peek at Fusebox Transcript, let's move onto Getting Started #4!